 If you teach very high-level students, consider using the Serial podcast.
-Although it’s a wee bit old, it’s still just as addictive!
-My students loved it.
-And I’m all about using authentic materials whenever possible, except with low-level, or mixed level classes.
+Although it’s a wee bit old, it’s still just as addictive and most students who don’t speak English as their first language will not have heard of it!

 Serial: I Hope You’ve Heard of It

 Last year, my serious addiction was the Serial Podcast.
 If you haven’t heard of it, you are perhaps not really living on planet Earth and you should definitely check it out, but be ready to binge listen because it’s crazy addictive.
 It’s the most popular podcast of all-time.

 I personally lost some sleep, waiting for episode 10 which was a week late due to American Thanksgiving and had to start listening to podcasts about Serial (Slate Serial Spoiler) in order to get my fix.
 In other happy news, another season is coming out soon-ish, which I’m really looking forward to.